What is Malicious Cryptocurrency Mining Malware?

 Read more

-Crypto mining and cryptojacking cyberattacks have been detected on all popular desktop platforms, as well as on Android devices.
+Cryptocurrency mining and cryptojacking cyberattacks have been detected on all popular desktop platforms, as well as Android devices.
 Most of them are classified as potentially unwanted applications (PUA); however, some of the detected attacks fall into the more dangerous Trojan category.

-Cryptocurrency mining and cryptojacking are associated with extremely high processor activity that has noticeable side-effects such as a reduced performance of their device, overheating, increased fan activity which increases noise from the fan.
+Cryptocurrency mining and cryptojacking are associated with extremely high processor activity that has noticeable side-effects such as a reduced performance of their device, overheating, and increased fan activity which you may spot from increased fan noise.

 On Android devices, the computational load can even lead to “bloating” of the battery and in some cases physical damage to, or destruction of, the device.